 The

-saying is that onece a kukri is out in a battle field, it has to taste
+saying is that once a khukri is out in a battle field, it has to taste

 blood.
-Kukri is primarily a Gurkha close combat weapon.
+Khukri is primarily a Gurkha close combat weapon.
 It is still used by

 the modern Gurkha regiments.
-Kukri is kind of a backing weapon that is kept
+Khukri is kind of a backing weapon that is kept

 along with the main weapon.
 Its shape symbolizes the trident of Lord Shiva.

-The cutting action of a kukri is upward diagonal.
+The cutting action of a khukri is upward diagonal.
 The length is around 17".

 The blade is 13" made of the best quality iron.
 The haft can be bone or